LightBurnSoftware/Documentation/CommonGrblSetups.md

 ​	G10 L2 P1 X-600 Y-400

 This command offsets the origin by the given amounts.
 If the origin used to be in the rear-right of the machine, and you offset it in the negative direction by the width and height of the work area, you've moved the origin to the front-left.

+If you enable a workspace offset, you will also need to make GRBL report its location relative to this shifted origin, instead of in "machine space" by setting $10=0.
+Some systems, like Easel or Carbide Motion, may need a different value, so it is good to remember the existing setting.